 Community & charitable giving:

-tentree refers to their practice of planting 10 trees for every purchase.
+tentree refers to their practice of planting ten trees for every purchase.
 They’re working to plant one billion by 2030.

-This not only provides selected communities of damaged biodiversity with carbon sequestration and reforestation benefits, but also meaningful work.
+This provides selected communities of damaged biodiversity with carbon sequestration and reforestation benefits and meaningful work.

 Materials: